contreraskallens/comparative-approach-acquisition/README.md

 	* A *Genus* plot (`genus_plot.png`) showing the proportions of items for English, Romance, Germanic and Other languages.
 	* A *Family* plot (`family_plot.png`) showing the proportions of items for English, Other Indo-European and Non-Indo-European languages.
-	* A *Paper* plot (**cdps_family**) using a *subset* of the databases, namely Childes, Many Babies and Kidd & Garcia, showing the proportion of items for English, Other Indo-European and Non-Indo-European languages.
+	* A *Paper* plot (**cdps_family**) using a *subset* of the databases, namely Childes, Many Babies and Kidd & Garcia 2021, showing the proportion of items for English, Germanic, Romance and Other genera.
 The version used in the paper is `cdps_family.pdf`.
-Also includes a smaller, web-friendlier version of the plot, `cdps_family_small.png`. **Note again that this plot can only be generated with the Kidd & Garcia (2021) data, which is not included in this repository**.
+Also includes a smaller, web-friendlier version of the plot, `cdps_family_small.png`.